Today's Articles

 He had been identified as the gunman through lab tests that showed that the two weapons recovered after his arrest in White Hall, AL, matched shell casings found at the shooting scene.
 Al-Amin was found guilty on March 9, 2002, on 13 counts, including murder, and sentenced to life in prison without the possibility of parole.

 Since his conviction, questions have been raised about his conviction.
-Supporters say that another man confessed to the shooting is the real shooter.
+Supporters say that another man who confessed to the shooting is the real shooter.
 The police initially believed the shooter was wounded during the gun battle, but al-Amin had no injuries.
 Some feel that al-Amin's conviction is politically motivated.

 In 2004, the Georgia Supreme Court unanimously ruled to uphold al-Amin's conviction.
-In August 2007, he was transferred from state custody to federal custody because Georgia officials decided that al-Amin is too high-profile an inmate for the Georgia prison system to handle.
+In August 2007, he was transferred from state custody to federal custody because Georgia officials decided that al-Amin was too high-profile an inmate for the Georgia prison system to handle.
 He was moved to a federal transfer facility in Oklahoma pending assignment to Federal prison.
 On October 21, 2007, al-Amin was transferred to the ADX Florence supermax prison in Florence, Colorado.
 In March 2018, he was transferred to the United States Penitentiary, Tucson.

 New Poem Each Day